 Tri-Valley Haven offers a variety of counseling and support group services in the belief that while healing is the necessary first step in re-building broken lives, more help must be made available to empower people to regain their sense of self, their sense of pride, and their sense of accomplishment.

 Tri-Valley Haven offers services for individuals and families who are homeless or in severe economic need, including shelter, a food pantry, and transitional housing.
 The Haven works to empower individuals effected by poverty so they can be self-sufficient and graduate into stable, permanent housing.

 Dating violence is more common than you may think, especially among teens and young adults: 1 in 3 U.S. teens will experience physical, sexual, or emotional abuse from someone they’re in a relationship with before they become adults.
 And nearly half (43%) of U.S. college women report experiencing violent or abusive dating behaviors.

 Each month, we provide free groceries, including fresh produce, to well over 4,000 residents.
 Our Food Pantry is utilizing the “client choice” model which empowers food pantry clients to pick food that is appropriate for their family’s dietary needs.

 Address: 150 N L Street, Livermore, CA | Phone: 925-449-1664

-For questions, please email the Housing First Case Manager, Max, at email@example.com
+Please email your completed forms to the Housing First Case Manager, Max, at firstname.lastname@example.org

 Restraining Order Clinic